Vanderbilt University Logo

 Leadership and Staff

-Celso Thomas Castilho, Director (Email): Celso Thomas Castilho is the director of Vanderbilt University’s Center for Latin American, Caribbean, and Latinx Studies and an Associate Professor in the Department of History.
+Celso Thomas Castilho, Director on sabbatical AY 2024-2025 (Email): Celso Thomas Castilho is the director of Vanderbilt University’s Center for Latin American, Caribbean, and Latinx Studies and an Associate Professor in the Department of History.
 Castilho’s research focuses on the political, cultural, and intellectual histories of modern Latin America.
 He received his doctorate from UC Berkeley, where he began work on slavery and abolition in Brazil; other interests include the public sphere, literary culture, and Afro-diasporic thought.
 His first book, Slave Emancipation and Transformations in Brazilian Political Citizenship (University of Pittsburgh Press, 2016), received three prizes, including the 2018 Bolton-Johnson Prize from the Conference of Latin American History for best book in the field of Latin American history.
 He is currently at work on two book-length monographs that broaden the scope of the cultural and intellectual histories of slavery and Afro-Latin America.
 He is also interested in bridging conversations between Latin American and Latinx studies, developing a project on soccer, the Spanish-language media in the US, and the 1994 World Cup.

 Avery Dickins de Girón, Executive Director (Email): Avery Dickins de Girón is the Executive Director of Vanderbilt University’s Center for Latin American, Caribbean, and Latinx Studies and a Senior Lecturer in Latin American Studies.
 She oversees CLACX operations, including center programming and staff, outreach, NRC and FLAS budgets, and grant-writing.
 Dickins de Girón spearheads our collaborations with Minority Serving Institutions, most recently working with Tuskegee University to establish a Portuguese language program, and with Meharry Medical College to provide medical Spanish and expand clinical experiences abroad.
 Dickins de Girón works with faculty across the university to support coursework relating to Latin America, and regularly contributes to our professional development activities for K-16 educators.
 She manages the Latin American Garden and its related database.
 An interactive learning tool for Vanderbilt students, faculty, staff, and local K-12 educators, the garden houses over 50 species of plants native to Latin America and is located on the west side of Vanderbilt’s campus.
 Dickins de Girón holds a Ph.D. in Anthropology and a B.A/ in Biology.
 Her research examines insecurity in Guatemala and international development programs in Q’eqchi’ Maya communities in Alta Verapaz.